Orange-OpenSource/hurl-dev/sites/hurl.dev/index.md

 # Feedbacks

-Hurl file format and runners are still in beta, any [feedback, suggestion, bugs or improvements] are welcome.
+Hurl is still in beta, any [feedback, suggestion, bugs or improvements] are welcome.

 ```hurl